-This project demonstrates the use of extraction to simulate mixed technology design.
+This project demonstrates the use of extraction to simulate mixed technology design where the MMIC chip is designed using the length unit in microns (um) and the PCB is done using length unit in mils.
 Analyst extraction is used to simulate the MMIC-bond wire-board transition.
-AXIEM extraction is used to simulate MMIC components.
 ACE is used to simulate iNet traces on the board.
-Analyst, AXIEM, and ACE licenses are required to run the respective extraction simulations.
+Analyst and ACE licenses are required to run the respective extraction simulations.

-This project shows the design of a 2.5 GHz PA created using the combination of the AWR GaAs MMIC process and the 4-layer AWR Module process - utilizing the multiple-process capabilities of the NI AWR Design Environment.
-The final design has about 9.5 dB gain and 1/4 Watt output power at 1dB compression.
+This project shows the design of a 2.5 GHz PA created using the combination of the AWR GaAs MMIC process and the 7-layer AWR PCB process - utilizing the multiple-process capabilities of the AWR Design Environment.

 In this schematic, we have created a single-stage, GaAs MMIC amplifier with bias control.

 This schematic uses a different LPF and STACKUP from the top level module schematic.
-The amplifier MMIC has no output matching on the chip, so load pull analysis is used determine the best output match for optimum output power.
+The amplifier MMIC has no output matching on the chip and instead is matched on the board for optimum output power.

 Analyst Extraction is used to simulate the transition between the MMIC and module.
 In the "1stage_Amp" schematic, the bond pads are enabled for Analyst Extraction, using the group name specified in the EXTRACT block in that schematic.
 This same group name is used by another EXTRACT block in the top level schematic "Packaged_Amp".
 By sharing group names, the MMIC bond pads are extracted as an EM subcircuit, utilizing a different STACKUP than the top level extracted EM structure.

 A very basic shunt-capacitor output match circuit was created to optimize the output power for the amplifier.